 Now, philosophy is often seen as a search for justifications—epistemology tells us how we ought to think, for example, while ethics tells us how we ought to act—and so it may seem that Wittgenstein means to criticize philosophy itself.
 But it is more accurate to say that, in his mature work, Wittgenstein hopes to initiate another way of doing philosophy—one that he compares to therapy: if philosophy done wrongly is the search for justifications, then philosophy done rightly is the revelation that this search is neurotic—that it originates, in other words, in anxieties that it cannot relieve.

 There may be a paradox somewhere in the vicinity.
 (If nothing that we say or do is wrong—at least in some sense—then how can it be wrong to deny this?)
-But the more immediate issue is that, at odds as he seems to be with the entirety of the history of philosophy, Wittgenstein may seem to be entirely mad.
+But the more immediate issue is that Wittgenstein seems to be at odds with the entirety of the history of philosophy—and so he may seem to be entirely mad.
 In what follows, though, I’ll argue that he is entirely sane—indeed, that he reveals to us something crucial about ourselves.

 2. Language-Games.